garbados/games/budget_dungeons.md

 Classes are professions and skillsets acquired before the game has started.
 They imply a community from whom you received training, and relationships with that community.
 Like races, classes normally list three traits; when a player selects a class for their character, they pick two of these traits.
 As with races, add the chosen traits to your character.

 * Soldier: strong, disciplined, commanding.
-* Cleric: corrupt, charismatic, divine*.
+* Cleric: courageous, charismatic, divine*.
 * Mage: intelligent, learned, sorcerous*.
 * Barbarian: strong, wild, keen senses.
 * Druid: wise, compassionate, natural*.